ctrl-f5/DevCtrl/README.md

 edit the newly created local.php config file with your database credentials

+database files can be found in the build/db/ directory

 Virtual Host
 ------------
 Afterwards, set up a virtual host to point to the public/ directory of the